Naturally Daily

 Therapies for Seasonal Affective Disorder

-Once you’re diagnosed with SAD, your doctor may suggest you different therapies and prescribe some medication.
+Once you’re diagnosed with SAD, your doctor may suggest different therapies and prescribe some medication.
 In this article, we will explore some common therapies according to research.

 1. Light Therapy